sachinkshetty/WordWrap/ReadMe.md

 like

 #example-2
-sentence = i would like
+sentence = "i would like"

 line length = 10

 i would
 like

 #example-3
-sentence = i would like to wrap line length = 10
+sentence = "i would like to wrap"

+line length = 10

 i would